Pavlo Riabikin: Biography

 Boryspil International Airport in the position of CEO.

 From November 2020 to November 2021, he was the Head of the State Customs Service of Ukraine.

-On 21 July 2019, he was elected a People's Deputy of Ukraine.

-On 29 August 2019, he was elected Chairman of the Committee of the Verkhovna Rada of Ukraine on Agrarian and Land Policy in the 9th Ukrainian Verkhovna Rada.
+In the 2020 Ukrainian local elections Riabikin failed to get elected into the Kyiv City Council for UDAR.
+He topped the election list of UDAR in Desnianskyi District.

 On 4 November 2021, Pavlo Riabikin was appointed as the Minister of Strategic Industries of Ukraine.
 Parliament dismissed him from this position on 20 March 2023.

+On 26 April 2023, Riabikin was appointed Ambassador of Ukraine to China by Ukrainian President Volodymyr Zelenskyy.